tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

 Code: 0x09.

-The IPROTO_FLAGS key can be included in the header.
+When it comes to replicating synchronous transactions, the IPROTO_FLAGS key is included in the header.
 The key contains an MP_UINT value of one or more bits:

 *   IPROTO_FLAG_COMMIT (0x01) will be set if this is the last message for a transaction.
 *   IPROTO_FLAG_WAIT_SYNC (0x02) will be set if this is the last message